houcharlie/GXLI97.github.io/projects.md

 permalink: /projects/
 ---

-Here is some of the projects I've been involved in.
+Here are some of the projects I've been involved in.